dspnurho/dspnurho.github.io/README.md

 # YangVincent.github.io
-### This is currently a website in progress for Delta Sigma Pi | Nu Rho Chapter
+### This is the website for Delta Sigma Pi | Nu Rho Chapter.
+It can be found at www.dsp-nurho.com.
-* For Webmasters to prepare for development:
-* ``git clone``
 ![](http://i.imgur.com/Y9VjCOg.png)

 This is created in collaboration with Sarah Tao and Mary Serafin

 Mary Serafin: Marketing Director
-Sarah Tao/Vincent Yang: WebMaster
+Sarah Tao/Vincent Yang: Directors of Technology